Asaphodes adonis: Behaviour

+The larvae of A. adonis are extremely sluggish in habit, resting on stems of food plant and feeding on the dead portions.
+In its natural state it evidently lives throughout the winter probably feeding during the milder periods.
+None of the larvae kept in captivity reached the pupa state.
 Adults of this species are on the wing in January and February.
 It can be found during the day resting on tree trunks, camouflaged against similar coloured lichen growth.

 Host plant

 Larvae of A. adonis have been reared on species of Ranunculus.
+Hudson stated that the larval food plant of this species was Nasturtium officinale.